TreyIAMCyber/Project-Security-Logs-Analysis/Findings.md

 - The internal web server had an IP of 10.12.25.101, while the external IP appeared as 128.199.64.235, simulated to resemble a Digital Ocean-hosted server.

 - While the web server identity was sanitized, the scan behavior from 139.199.184.166 was legitimate and provides a real-world example of how attackers probe online services.

+ 4. Identifying Non-Standard Traffic

+- Since port 80 is typically used for HTTP traffic, filtering with !(tcp.port eq 80) reveals connections on unconventional ports (8080 & 8983).

+- This suggests an entity was checking for other running services, which could indicate reconnaissance or exploitation attempts.

+5. Common Use of Ports 8080 & 8983

+- Port 8080 is often used for proxy servers, alternative web services, or API endpoints.
+Attackers may probe this port to find accessible admin panels or weak services.

+- Port 8983 is commonly associated with Apache Solr, an enterprise search platform that could be vulnerable to exploits if misconfigured.